ufz/ogs/web/content/docs/userguide/basics/project_file_intro.md

 <div class="note">
 Please note, that this page is not a complete description of the XML standard.
 It only provides some information to interact with and understand OpenGeoSys "*.prj" files.
-More meta-information on xml can be found here: <a href="https://www.w3.org/standards/xml/">XML Standard</a>. <!-- TODO: Consider giving a direct link to an xml-tutorial. -->
+More meta-information on XML can be found here: <a href="https://www.w3.org/standards/xml/">XML Standard</a>. <!-- TODO: Consider giving a direct link to an xml-tutorial. -->
 </div>

 The XML files structure follows an abstract idea of a tree: i.e., here one starts from the roots and continues up to the leaves.
 As such the main tag within an XML file is called root.
 In OpenGeoSys project files the root tag looks like this: `< OpenGeoSysProject> </OpenGeoSysProject>`.
 Between opening and closing tags all the project relevant information is contained.
 Everything between those tags follows a hierarchical structure.
 There will be thematic blocks that cover specific aspects of the simulation.
 They define for example mesh files, or a process used in the simulation.
-The following xml-snippet shows a small structure containing the two elementary blocks, which are empty for now:
+The following XML-snippet shows a small structure containing the two elementary blocks, which are empty for now:

 ```xml